variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, May 18th, 2018 for our next monthly meeting.
-The meeting will be held at the Bean Plant Studio located at 701 7th Street.
+Please join us at 8am on Friday, June 15th, 2018 for our next monthly meeting.
+The meeting will be held at the DoubleTree by Hilton Greeley at Lincoln Park located at 719 7th Street.